Family & Household Crypto Portfolio: One Dashboard, Separate Taxpayers (2026)

 Inter-member transfers are not plain self-transfers

-A transfer between different people (even within a family) is not automatically the same as an own-wallet internal transfer.
+A transfer between different people, even within a family, is not automatically the same as an own-wallet internal transfer.
 In some jurisdictions it can have gift or other tax consequences.
-So the system must preserve per-person identity on each wallet and flag inter-member transfers for jurisdiction-specific treatment — not silently treat them as basis-carrying self-transfers.
+So the system must preserve per-person identity on each wallet and flag inter-member transfers for jurisdiction-specific treatment, rather than silently treat them as basis-carrying self-transfers.

 Practical guidance